MohitAswani/DataStructuresAndAlgorithms/18_Greedy/1_Introduction.md

 # Greedy algorithms :

-* Mainly useful for optimization problems ( problems in which we need to maximize of minimize something).
+* Mainly useful for optimization problems ( problems in which we need to maximize or minimize something).

 * General structure of greedy algorithms : ![](2022-07-31-10-20-19.png)